lifechurch/k8s-deploy-helper/README.md

 This project is not endorsed or affiliated with GitLab in any way.

 # Examples
-In addition to this documentation, the best way to get started is look at our [example repository](https://github.com/lifechurch/example-go)
+In addition to this documentation, the best way to get started is to look at our [example repository](https://github.com/lifechurch/example-go).

 Need some help getting started?
 Feel free to join us on [Open Digerati Slack](https://join.slack.com/t/opendigerati/shared_invite/enQtMjU4MTcwOTIxMzMwLTcyYjQ4NWEwMzBlOGIzNDgyM2U5NzExYTY3NmI0MDE4MTRmMTQ5NjNhZWEyNDY3N2IyOWZjMDIxM2MwYjEwMmQ) in #k8s and we'll be more than happy to assist.